 - Gain a basic understanding of diverse bodies, gender, gender identity and sexuality

-- To have an appreciation of the lived experience of LGBTI people and communities
+- To have an appreciation of the lived experience of LGBTIQ+ people and communities

-- Improved knowledge of the mental health outcomes of LGBTI people
+- Improved knowledge of the mental health outcomes of LGBTIQ+ people

-- Understanding of barriers that impact on LGBTI peoples ability to access services and receive mental health support
+- Understanding of barriers that impact on LGBTIQ+ peoples ability to access services and receive mental health support

-- Awareness of qualities of an LGBTI inclusive organisation
+- Awareness of qualities of an LGBTIQ+ inclusive organisation

-- Increase access to services, support and resources for LGBTI people
+- Increase access to services, support and resources for LGBTIQ+ people.

 Target Audience